Sey56/paracore-help/docs/user-guide/parameters-presets.md

 **Generic Type Support:**

-The system supports **any Revit API element type** through reflection.
-If you specify a type that isn't in the list above (e.g., `"PipeType"`, `"DuctType"`, `"RailingType"`), Paracore will automatically attempt to query it from the document using `FilteredElementCollector`.
+The system supports **any Revit API element type** automatically.
+If you specify a type that isn't in the list above (e.g., `"PipeType"`, `"DuctType"`, `"RailingType"`), Paracore will automatically query it from the document.

 **Example with a custom type:**
 ```csharp